nghiemminh/retail-analysis/README.md

 The notebook structures as follow:

-1. Data cleaning: prepare clean data for analysis
+1. Data cleaning: prepare cleaned data for analysis
-2. EDA: dive deepr into data in many aspects: Orders, Time of Orders, Shipment, Product, Sale at Loss, Customer, and Segmentation with KMeans
+2. EDA: dive deeper into data in many aspects: Orders, Time of Orders, Shipment, Product, Sale at Loss, Customer, and Segmentation with KMeans
 3. Sale prediction: build 3 models which are XGBoost, LSTM, Prophet.
 XGBoost is the best performance model, achieved **1.5% MAPE**.

 ### Dependencies